 - Reduces risk of crashes due to fatigued driving

 How DISA Can help

-Once your ELD is installed, DISA Global Solutions can help you properly log and maintain your Hours of Service in case of an audit.
-Our compliance solutions include a wide range of services, such as Hours of Service ELD log auditing and management, DOT drug & alcohol testing, DOT background screening, licensing and permitting, fuel tax reporting, fleet management, etc. By maintaining compliance, your drivers and trucking services will hold a higher level of safety standards helping to keep the roads safe, as well as those around them.
+Once your ELD is installed, DISA Global Solutions can help you maintain your Hours of Service compliance with ELD Log auditing.
+DISA also offers traditional paper-based log audit solutions, including DVIR audits, for fleets with ELD exempt vehicles.
+In addition, our compliance solutions include a wide range of services, such as DOT drug & alcohol testing, DOT background screening, operating authorities and permitting, fuel tax reporting, fuel tax refunds, and driver qualification file management.
+By maintaining compliance, your drivers and trucking services will hold a higher level of safety standards, helping to keep the roads safe, as well as those around them.

 Are you an employer and still have questions regarding employment screening?